madhaven/proTracker/README.md

   `npm run debug`
   Loads and serves the angular UI at localhost:4200 then runs Electron to render the UI in the app environment.
   While you should be able to access the app from a browser through `localhost:4200`, much of the native services that electron provides for File access are not available on the browser and require the native support from Electron.
-  > PR's that setup DB services in `localStorage` are welcome.

   `npm run clean`
   Cleans all debug configs and db data
   `npm run cleandebug`
-  Dzebugs from a clean slate
+  Debugs from a clean slate
+* `npm run buildnstart` followed by `npm run make`
+  Builds the project
+  A number of issues have come to notice: [#54](https://github.com/madhaven/proTracker/issues/54)
+  * Sqlite db having access
+  * electron and npm version mismatches

 ## Architecture